LearnOnDemandSystems/docs/lod/add-tenant-id-text-entry-to-subscription-pool.md

 Before proceeding with adding your Azure tenant ID to the subscription pool, ensure the following prerequisites are met:

-*   You have a lab admin account on the Azure cloud slice platform.
+*   You have a lab admin account for Skillable Studio.
 *   You have the necessary permissions to access and modify subscription pool settings.

 ## Adding Tenant ID to Subscription Pool